onap/policy-drools-applications/controlloop/common/policy-yaml/README-v2.0.0.md

-This SDK helps build the YAML specification for 1707 ECOMP Control Loop Polices.
+This SDK helps build the YAML specification for 1707 ONAP Control Loop Polices.

 # Create Builder Object

 To begin with, the ControlLoopPolicyBuilder.Factory class has static methods that one should use to begin building a Control Loop Policy.
-It will return a [ControlLoopPolicyBuilder object](src/main/java/com/att/ecomp/policy/controlloop/policy/builder/ControlLoopPolicyBuilder.java) that can then be used to continue to build and define the Control Loop Policy.
+It will return a [ControlLoopPolicyBuilder object](src/main/java/org.onap.policy/controlloop/policy/builder/ControlLoopPolicyBuilder.java) that can then be used to continue to build and define the Control Loop Policy.

 ```java
 		ControlLoopPolicyBuilder builder = ControlLoopPolicyBuilder.Factory.buildControlLoop(